xi/apca-introduction/analysis.md

 wiggle room.

-Unfortunately, there is next to no information on how that table was generated, so there is not mach I can say about it.
+Unfortunately, there is next to no information on how that table was generated, so there is not much I can say about it.

 ## Conclusion